JpDeSilva17/cse15l-lab-reports/lab-report-1.md

 Congratulations!
 You have accessed a remote @ieng6 server using ssh!

-The next step is to try some of the key commands that we learned in our first day in class (pwd, ls, cd)
+The next step is to try some of the key commands that we learned on our first day in class (pwd, ls, cd)
 1. Enter 'pwd' into your terminal.
 This will display the current working directory.
 2. Next enter 'ls'.
 This is used to display a list of the files and folders in the given path.
 3. Now see what happens when you enter in 'ls -a'.
 You should see something like this: